Former Arizona Governor Paul Fannin said about Arizona and Mexico:

 Support for the Homebound

-In January we donated computers to About Care for the Homebound an non-profit organization providing support for elderly and physically challenged homebound residents of Chandler and Gilbert.
+We donated computers to About Care for the Homebound an non-profit organization providing support for elderly and physically challenged homebound residents of Chandler and Gilbert.

 1000 Computers for Mexico